Revolutionising Education: The Best Virtual Classrooms for Universities in 2024

 Encourage engagement by encouraging learners to voice their thoughts and discuss their experiences.
 Encouraging collaboration will help keep students engaged and focused, minimising distractions that may arise from online chats or instant messaging.

-To facilitate interaction and engagement, request that all students activate their cameras and microphones.
+To facilitate interaction and engagement, all students are requested to activate their cameras and microphones.

 Breakout rooms